Encoding a magic state with beyond break-even fidelity: Real-time feedforward control of qubits

 \section{Real-time feedforward control of qubits}

-All experiments were performed with IBM Quantum's first-generation real-time control system architecture.
-The control system enables collective dynamic circuit control of all qubits with a potential device scaling to hundreds or thousands of qubits.
-Enabling unified real-time accumulation and processing of mid-circuit measurements and the computation of arbitrary intermediate values through centralized processing.
-These may then be used as conditions for arbitrarily nested control flow for real-time quantum (circuit) and classical sequences with feedforward gating and measurement operations.
+In the last decade, a number of experiments have been performed that exploit fast feedback or real-time control within the execution of a quantum program.
+Fast feedback has been used for conditional reset \cite{riste_prl_feedback_2012, ofek_nature_2016, wallraff_prl_feedback_2018, Andersen_npj_feedback_2019}, state and gate teleportation \cite{Barrett_teleport_nature_2004, Riebe_teleport_nature_2004,Steffen_teleport_nature_2013} with low branching complexity, and in more demanding algorithms such as the iterative phase estimation protocol \cite{Corcoles2021}, to name a few.
+More recently, there have been quantum error correction demonstrations using real-time control in various systems \cite{Cramer2016_natcomm_nuclear_spin,Ryan-Anderson2021,ryananderson2022implementing,Sivak2023_nature_qec}.
+There have also been examples of work toward classical-control micro architectures that enable the seamless integration of qubits and classical operations with tens of qubits.

+Our work was performed with IBM Quantum's first-generation real-time control system, where we use centralized processing of mid-circuit measurement outcomes to classically condition a quantum circuit.
 The control system architecture is based on a hierarchical heterogeneous system of FPGA controllers with computing elements for concurrent real-time processing, microwave control, and qubit readout.
 These are synchronized through a global clock and linked with a real-time communication network to allow synchronized collective operations such as control flow.
 Branching incurs a constant latency penalty to execute the branch (of order ~500ns).
 Real-time computations will incur a variable latency overhead depending on the complexity of the decision.
 The system provides specialized fast-path control flow capabilities for rapid and deterministic conditional reset operations.
-Collective control of the system requires orchestration through a proprietary heterogeneous hardware compiler and code-generator.

-These capabilities are programmable through OpenQASM 3, an open-source imperative C-style real-time quantum programming language \cite{Cross2022}.
-All experiments were performed through Qiskit and IBM's Quantum Services and are available as open-access to device users \cite{IBMQuantumServicesA,IBMQuantumServicesB}.
+Collective control of the system requires orchestration through a proprietary heterogeneous hardware compiler and code generator.
+We use an open-access platform that is programmable through Qiskit and OpenQASM 3; an open-source imperative C-style real-time quantum programming language \cite{Cross2022}.
+All experiments were performed through Qiskit and IBM's Quantum Services~\cite{IBMQuantumServicesA,IBMQuantumServicesB}.